-After raising a family of nine children, Alma began a new chapter in her life by opening Helping Hands Quilt Shop and Museum.
-The business grew both in popularity and in size and in 1997, a second building was added allowing space to display the hundreds of quilts that are made in-house by local Amish and Mennonite women.
+Over the years, the shop has continued to grow and in 1997, a second building was added to provide space to display the hundreds of quilts that are made in-house by local Amish and Mennonite women.

-It may be decades later but the same passion that Alma had remains.
-Quilts are the passion of every employee at Helping Hands.
-The shop also has more than 3,000 bolts of fabric, notions, embroidery, quilt frames and supplies, as well as a year-round Christmas Room with cozy flannels, holiday prints and a 50 percent off table.
+In 2011, the Dennis Mullet Family purchased the shop and quilts remain the passion of every employee at Helping Hands.
+The shop also has more than 3,000 bolts of fabric, kits, notions, embroidery, quilt frames and supplies, as well as a year-round Christmas Room with cozy flannels, holiday prints and a discount table where customers can enjoy savings of 50 percent off regular prices.

 Mon 9:00 am - 5:00 pm